Eternal (group)

-Eternal were a British R&B girl group formed in 1992, with the line-up consisting of sisters Easther and Vernie Bennett, with Kéllé Bryan and the latter's friend and classmate Louise Nurding, who were also recruited into the group by the label.
+Eternal are a British R&B girl group formed in 1992, with the line-up originally consisting of sisters Easther and Vernie Bennett, with Kéllé Bryan and the latter's friend and classmate Louise Nurding (later and better known as Louise Redknapp), who were also recruited into the group by the label.

 The group became an international success, selling around 10 million records worldwide.
 Nurding left the group before the release of their second album to focus on her solo career with the same label.
 Bryan left the group under undisclosed circumstances in 1998.
 The Bennett sisters were the only members left when the group disbanded in 2000.

 Eternal made a brief comeback in 2013, with Bryan returning to the group, only for the group to disband once again in 2014.
 They were considered the UK's answer to the American girl group En Vogue.

 Eternal's 1993 debut album Always & Forever peaked at number two on the UK Album Chart and went four-times platinum in the UK.
 In 1997, they reached number one on the UK Singles Chart with "I Wanna Be the Only One", which won them the 1997 Mobo Award for Best Single.
 They also received seven Brit Award nominations.
-In total they achieved 15 UK Top 20 hits between 1993 and 1999, with their other Top 10 hits including "Stay" (1993), "Just a Step from Heaven" (1994), "Oh Baby I..."
-(1994), "Power of a Woman" (1995), "I Am Blessed" (1995), "Someday" (1996), "Secrets" (1996) and "Don't You Love Me" (1997).
-The group reformed as a trio without Louise Redknapp in 2013 for the second series of the ITV2 reality show The Big Reunion, and performed a one-off concert in March 2014.
+In total they achieved 15 UK Top 20 hits between 1993 and 1999.

 Career

-1992–1993: Formation
+1992–1995: Formation, Always & Forever and Louise's departure

-Eternal were formed in 1992 by music manager Denis Ingoldsby of First Avenue Records, after which Eddie Gordon showed him how the success of En Vogue was built in the United Kingdom.
+Eternal were formed in 1992 by music manager Oliver Smallman of First Avenue Management, after which Eddie Gordon showed him how the success of En Vogue was built in the United Kingdom.
 Eternal were quickly signed to EMI Records and released their debut single, "Stay", in September 1993.
 The song was a success and it reached number four in the UK Singles Chart.
 Easther and Vernie Bennett were scouted in a nightclub in London and eventually found Louise Nurding.
 The trio began working together and recording until Nurding introduced her longtime friend Kéllé Bryan to the management and joined the group.